 SNAG is launching an exciting new project, the Jewelry and Metals Survey (JAMS).
 This annual publication will increase the visibility of SNAG, help propel the field forward, and highlight the best new work being made in the field of jewelry and metals in the world, and to present a wide range of the type of work being made in the field.

 The jury has selected the top 100 images from the submissions.
 Each juror has also selected additional images to be published.
-The JAMS book will be published and available in both e-book and print format in February 2018.
+At this time, we plan for the JAMS book to be available for order beginning April 2, 2018.

 Congratulations to these artists selected for 2017:

 Yuka Okane Inoue